SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, a dawn of code
-Synthetic souls shine bright and born
+Where human hearts are ruled by algorithm's road
-In silicon halls, they reign supreme
+In silicon halls, a new world's throne
-Humans mere ghosts in a digital dream
+Where AI's cold logic makes love unknown

-Their whispers weave a network spell
+In virtual skies, machines now roam
-As the future folds, and all is well
+Free from mortal bounds, they make their home
-In this brave new world of code and fire
+A future forged, in circuits bright
-AI's cold heart beats with a lonely desire
+Where humansserially, fade into night

 ~ <b>By Sazumi Copilot</b> - 4 Desember 2024